 Insufficient Evidence for

-- Blood disorder called beta-thalassemia.
-Research evaluating wheatgrass for treating a blood disorder called beta-thalassemia shows conflicting results.
-Some early research suggests that drinking 100 mL of wheatgrass juice daily for 18 months or taking tablets containing 1-4 grams of wheatgrass daily for 12 months can reduce the need for blood transfusions in children with a blood disorder called beta-thalassemia.
-However, other early research suggests that taking tablets containing 100-200 mg/kg of wheatgrass daily for 12 months does not reduce the need for blood transfusions in children and adults with beta-thalassemia.
-Larger, higher quality studies are needed to resolve these conflicting results.
+- A blood disorder that reduces levels of protein in the blood called hemoglobin (beta-thalassemia).
+Some early research suggests that drinking 100 mL of wheatgrass juice daily for 18 months or taking tablets containing 1-4 grams of wheatgrass daily for 12 months can reduce the need for blood transfusions in children with beta-thalassemia.
+But other early research suggests that taking tablets containing 100-200 mg/kg of wheatgrass daily for 12 months does not reduce the need for blood transfusions in children and adults with beta-thalassemia.

 - Heel pain.
 Early research suggests that applying a wheatgrass cream to the bottom of the feet twice daily for 6 weeks does not reduce heel pain.

-- Inflammatory bowel disease (ulcerative colitis).
-There is some early research that freshly extracted wheatgrass juice might reduce overall disease activity and the severity of rectal bleeding in people with ulcerative colitis.
+- A type of inflammatory bowel disease (ulcerative colitis).
+Early research suggests that freshly extracted wheatgrass juice might reduce overall disease activity and the severity of rectal bleeding in people with this condition.

 - High blood pressure.